alecbockelman/Python-projects/README.md

 # Python Projects
 Includes the following projects:
 1. VIX Stats Analysis.
 This model gives the historical average, rolling 20 day standard deviation and other statistical results.
 The model also has presents statistically relevant signals.
+The signals appear to be leading indicators.
 This model uses ARIMA to forecast in sample 3 day out VIX movements with a RMSE of 2.5.

 VIX Signals Plot Output: